-passed away at home

-OXFORD - Alphonso Esposito Jr., of

-258 Main Street, Oxford, husband of 57

-years to Carol Ann (Krals) Esposito,
+OXFORD - Alphonso Esposito Jr., of 258 Main Street, Oxford, husband of 57 years to Carol Ann (Krals) Esposito, passed away at home on May 31, 2020, with his loving family by his side, following an extended illness and period of declining health.
 He leaves the love of his life, his three children, Karen Esposito (her husband David Silverman) of Oxford; Alphonso Esposito III (his wife Jayne Jewell) of Brentwood, TN; and, Kirsten Esposito Balboni of Oxford.
 He leaves and loved his six grandchildren, Samuel Silverman, Lorenzo Esposito, Aidan Esposito, Jayla Esposito, Giacomo Balboni, and Gemma Balboni.
-He also graced two great-grandchil-
+He also was graced with two great-grandchildren, Logan Silverman and Gabriella Silverman.